Yuki-42/minesweeper/docs/planning/project.md

 - `revealed`: A boolean indicating whether the cell has been revealed.
 - `flagged`: A boolean indicating whether the cell has been flagged.

+# Update

+The plans have changed, and the game will now be implemented solely using the REST API.
+The game front-end will be implemented using electron and will communicate with the server using the REST API.
+The game will still be competitive, but the game board will be generated on the client side using the game parameters provided by the server.
+The server